passagemath/passagemath/README.md

 * developing a native Windows port.

-[People all around the globe](https://www.sagemath.org/development-map.html) have contributed to the development of SageMath, and hence of passagemath.
+[People all around the globe](https://www.sagemath.org/development-map.html) have contributed to the development of SageMath since 2005, and hence of passagemath.

 [Full documentation](https://doc.sagemath.org/html/en/index.html) is available online.